tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 Each time we walked past Mutt’s kennel, his head turned slowly to follow.

 Each bloody towel.
 Each mop bucket.
-Every time we passed the cattle dog-sized body bag, zip-tied and labeled—Mutt watched.
+Every time we passed the cattle dog-sized body bag, zip-tied and labeled.

+Mutt watched.

 That night was quiet, but it didn’t feel like a break.
 It felt like I was watching thunderheads forming in the distance.
 The promise of something worse to come.

-At some point, hours after the cattle dog’s death, I heard the steady beeping of a monitor from the kennel ward—the IV pump hooked up to Mutt.
-I didn’t want to go.
+At some point, hours after the cattle dog’s death, I heard the steady beeping of a monitor from the kennel ward.
+It was the IV pump hooked up to Mutt.
+I didn’t want to go over there.
 But I did.

 I brought Ryan.

 We slipped the muzzle over Mutt’s head easily.
 Too easily.
 He didn’t resist, didn’t flinch, just let it happen.
 His eyes followed the movement of our hands as we buckled it snugly behind his head.
 Only his eyes moved.
 Two dark orbs.
 Watching.
 Digesting.

 The dog had kinked the IV line beneath its paw.
 We moved it aside, smoothed it out.
 That should have been it.
 A simple fix.
 But as we turned to leave, the light above his kennel flickered.

 At first, just a slight flicker.
 Barely noticeable.
 Then it sputtered, dimmed, and cut out completely.
 The kennel dropped into shadow.